jacoby149/rectangles/README.md

 If you are new to web development, I recommend installing python.

+To get started, download either of the Rectangles Demo Projects to your computer.

-Open a terminal, navigate to your project folder, and run this command to host locally via http:// :
+Open a terminal, navigate to the project folder, and run this command to host locally via http:// :

 ```
 python -m http.server